alexcorre/git-blame/README.md

 ## Usage

 Show git blame for the current editor with the command `ctrl-b`.
-Only works when `.editor` is actuve.
+Only works when `.editor` is active.
 Submodules?
 No problem.
-Click on the revision to be taken to the commit page on Github, Bitbucket, or your remote url of choice.
+Click on the revision to be taken to the commit page on Github, Bitbucket, or your remote repository url of choice.

 ## Setting a Custom Remote Repo Url
 This plugin will first check to see if your repo is backed by **Github** or **Bitbucket** so nothing is required if your repo is.